cetz-package/cetz/src/draw/shapes.typ

 /// rect-around("c1", "c2", "r1", stroke: yellow, padding: 0.1)
 /// ```
 /// - ..pts-style (coordinates,style): Positional two or more coordinates/elements to calculate bounding box of.
 Accepts style key-value pairs.
+/// - ignore-marks (bool): If true, ignore mark shapes when calculating a shape's bounding box
+/// - ignore-hidden (bool):
+/// - ignore-floating (bool):
+/// - ignore-shapes (bool): Use only anchors for bounds calculation
 ///
 /// == Styling
 /// The padding attribute can be used to control spacing.